Doctor Patient Communication with One-on-One Analysis

 Doctors can be better doctors by:

-- Showing respect by listening and responding in a kind and patient manner
+Showing respect by listening and responding in a kind of patient manner

 Better Outcomes with One-on-One Analysis

-Because communication between doctor and patient is critical, getting a one-on-one analysis with your doctor can improve your treatment.
-So, a one-on-one analysis is part of an effective comprehensive diagnostic evaluation.
+Because communication between doctor and patient is critical, getting a one-on-one analysis with your doctor can improve your treatment and is a part of an effective comprehensive diagnostic evaluation.